HappySeaFox/sail/FAQ.md

 1. `SAIL_CODECS_PATH` environment variable
 2. Hardcoded `SAIL_CODECS_PATH` in config.h

-Additionally, `SAIL_MY_CODECS_PATH` environment variable is always searched so you can load your custom codecs from there.
+Additionally, `SAIL_MY_CODECS_PATH` environment variable is always searched so you can load your own codecs from there.

 ## I'd like to reorganize the standard SAIL folder layout on Windows

-I can surely do that.
+You surely do that.
 However, with the standard layout SAIL detects the codecs' location automatically.
 If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by setting the `SAIL_CODECGS_PATH` environment variable.